Microsys

 You can experiment with the fonts in different order to find the font you like the best.

-You may also need to make sure your Windows XP has all the necessary Unicode fonts and parts installed:
+You may also need to make sure you have all the necessary Unicode fonts and parts installed:

 select Windows codepage character set

-Following Help Sections Only Relevant for Old Sitemap Generator Versions
+The Following Help Is Primarily Relevant for Old A1 Sitemap Generator Versions

-Most of this help page was written in 2007 and only relevant to old versions of A1 Sitemap Generator
+Most of the help page content below was written in 2007 and is mainly relevant to old versions of A1 Sitemap Generator

-During 2010, complete support of Unicode internally in our sitemap generator software was completed.
-With Unicode support fully implemented, you will no longer need to configure Windows when crawling multi language websites.
+During 2010 with the release of version of the A1 tools version 3.x, complete internal support of Unicode in our sitemap generator software was completed.
+With Unicode support fully implemented, you will normally no longer need to configure Windows beyond the above.

 Crawling Non-Western or Far Eastern Language Websites